HarshThakur015/Ecommerce_Follow_Along/README.md

 **Key Features:**
 Dynamic Product Cards: Each product is passed as a prop, ensuring the design is reusable for any product.
 Grid/Flexbox Layout: Used CSS grid or flexbox for a clean, organized display of product cards on the homepage.

+---

+## Milestone 9: Product Form Creation

+**Learning Goals**
+By the end of this milestone, you will:
+- Learn how to create a form that takes product details as input.
+- Understand how to handle multiple image uploads.

+**Why create product form?**
+In this milestone, we will create a form that collects all necessary details about a product, such as the product name, description, price, quantity, and images.
+These details will eventually be saved in a database and displayed on the product homepage from a previous milestone.

+Steps for milestone 9
+1. **Create a Product Form:**
+   The form will take inputs like product name, description, price, quantity, and multiple images.

+2. **Handling Multiple Images:**
+   The form will be designed to allow the user to upload multiple images for the product.

+3. **Optional Experimentation (Admin Access):**
+   As an optional challenge, consider adding an admin-only feature:
+   - Only users with admin access should be allowed to upload products.
+   - Non-admin users can be restricted from submitting product forms.

+Feel free to experiment with adding more features, such as creating user profiles with different roles, like shop profiles that can upload products.

+---